Clavinb2/Clavinb2/README.md

 - 👋 Hi, I’m @Clavinb2
 - 👀 I’m a current COMSCI student at DCU
--  I’m currently learning Python and Java
+-  I’m currently learning Python, Java and SQL
 - You will see personal projects and course projects that I make at my time in DCU